rosblox/rosblox.github.io/docs/index.md

 ROSbloX are modules to explore the functionalities of various sensors and actuators and to discover the capabilities of ROS with minimal prior knowledge.
 Each ROSbloX implements a sensor or an actuator, is equipped with multiple communication interfaces to connect to computers and simple user interfaces, namely a web interface, a python library, and native ROS, to transmit data.

-The ROSbloX project has just started.
-We greatly appreciate your inputs to further develop the project.

 ### Available ROSbloX